OctopusDeploy/blog/blog/2021-09/workato-announcement/index.md

 The Workato connector for Octopus Deploy enables you to quickly integrate Octopus Deploy with your workflows.
 It support performing numerous actions with Octopus Deploy, such as:

-- Create release
+- Create a release
 - Create resources such as accounts, channels, deployments, environments, projects, etc.
-- Deploy release
+- Deploy a release
-- Get deployment process
+- Get a deployment process
-- Get resources (i.e. deployment targets, feeds, runbooks, teams, tenants)
+- Get various resources from Octopus Deploy (i.e. deployment targets, feeds, runbooks, teams, tenants)
-- Run Runbook
+- Run a runbook

 Create recipes that respond to events in Octopus through a trigger.